Best Health Insurance for Businesses with Less Than 10 Employees

 In it, employees also get to choose their own health insurance.
 Employers also retain control over employees' monthly reimbursement allowances.

-A key difference, however, is that QSEHRA requires employers to provide the same reimbursement amount to all eligible employees.
+A key difference is that QSEHRA must be offered on the same terms to eligible employees, though the permitted benefit can vary by age and number of family members (within the IRS annual limits).
 Furthermore, yearly QSEHRA contributions are capped at limits specified by the IRS.

 Benefits of QSEHRA for Small Businesses